Accessible parking is located near campus buildings and clearly indicated on the campus parking map.

 University students who believe they require temporary accessible parking may seek authorization for use of the designated parking spaces on campus by contacting the director of Student Health Services at 314-935-6666 and get approval for a temporary parking placard.

 WashU-authorized accessible parking must be certified by the director of Student Health Services or his or her designee.

 Faculty and Staff

-University faculty and staff members who believe they require temporary accessible parking may seek authorization for use of the designated parking spaces on campus by sending written verification from their personal physician via fax or email to the Parking & Transportation Services office.
+University faculty and staff members who believe they require temporary accessible parking may seek authorization for use of the designated parking spaces on campus by contacting Human Resources with a written verification from their personal physician.
 The written verification must contain the date, the patient’s name and the time range of the request for accessible parking authorization, not to exceed six weeks.

 Duration of Authorization